Brokering Servitude: Migration and Political Economies of Domesticity in the United States, 1850-1924 (NYU Press, Fall 2017).

 “‘Rooted in the Americanization Zeal’: The San Francisco International Institute, Race, and Settlement Work, 1918-1939,” Chinese America: History and Perspective 20 (2007): 95-101.

-Guest editor, with Chantel Rodríguez, “Immigration Control and Resistance: Historicizing the Present Moment,” special issue of the Journal of American Ethnic History.
-Scheduled for publication spring 2019.
+Guest editor, with Chantel Rodríguez, “Immigration Control and Resistance: Historicizing the Present Moment,” special issue of the Journal of American Ethnic History, 38, no. 2 (Winter 2019).

 Guest editor, with Amy Tyson, “Calling the Law into Question: Confronting the Illegal and Illicit in Public Arenas,” special issue of the Radical History Review 113 (Spring 2012).
 Co-author, with Tyson, “Editors’ Introduction,” 1-11.

 “Under One Roof: Review of the Lower East Side Tenement Museum’s Tour of 103 Orchard Street,” The Public Historian 40, no. 4 (November 2018): 169-176.